nameko/nameko-grpc/README.md

 The standalone Client is a small wrapper around a `ClientConnectionManager`.
 The Client simply creates a socket connection and then hands it to the connection manager.
 When a method is invoked on the client, the connection manager initates an appropriate request.
 The headers for that request describe the method being invoked, encodings, message types etc. This logic is all encapulated into the `Method` class.

 The GRPC DependencyProvider is a normal Nameko DependencyProvider, which is also just a small wrapper around a `ClientConnectionManager`.
 It functions in exactly the same manner as the standalone Client.

-The Entrypoint and both clients implement timeout logic and will raise a `Deadline Exceeded` error if the call has not been completed before the deadline is reached.

 ## Equivalence tests notes